IPC Health Gambler's Help

 By monitoring the information you provide we are able to protect the integrity of the discussion from individuals and groups who may attempt to unduly influence the outcomes of the consultation process.

-The principle use of this information by HIVE is to help us to improve this website and the software that underpins it.
+The principle use of this information by Social PinPoint is to help us to improve this website and the software that underpins it.
 We are continually striving to improve the experience of our participants based on your feedback.

 When you sign up for a user account you provide three types of information:

-Publicly available information is limited to your screen name and any comments you leave under that name in the forums or other tools on the site.
-Note: We strongly recommend use of an anonymous screen name.
+Publicly available information is limited to your username and any comments you leave under that name in the forums or other tools on the site.

 Individual survey responses, voting patterns and quick poll responses will not immediately be made available publicly on the site, however, feedback (including overall results of polls and surveys, and in some instances, unidentifiable and randomly chosen quotes or comments from surveys) may be published in publicly available reports at the end of the consultation period.